struggyyy/struggyyy/README.md

 # 👀 What's coming?

-#### Currently in my free time, I’m building something meaningful for **cities and their residents** – I can’t say more yet, but it’s something I truly believe will make a difference. 🤫
+#### Currently building my side project which will benefit **cities and their communities** – I can’t say more yet, but it’s something I believe will truly make a difference. 🤫

 # 📫 Let's Connect